Bruce Schultz (footballer)

 His father, Julius 'Ern' Schultz, had represented the state as a first-class cricketer and he followed in his footsteps in the 1936–37 Sheffield Shield season when he was called up to the state squad.
 An all-rounder, Schultz was a right handed middle order batsman and right arm fast-medium bowler.
 He made his first-class and Shield debut at the Adelaide Oval, against New South Wales.
 Batting at number seven, he scored 30 in the first innings and bowled first change, taking the wickets of Harold Mudge and captain Alan McGilvray for figures of 2/29.
 In the second innings he added another 28 runs, after being promoted one place up the order, but was only required to bowl two overs as South Australia sealed a 109 runs win.
 On Christmas, just a few days later, Schultz was picked for his second and final match, against Queensland at the same venue.
 He was used at six in both innings and scored 41 and 33.
 After not being required to bowl in the first innings, he bowled a couple of overs and ran out future Test wicket-keeper Don Tallon as Queensland fell 112 runs short in their chase.
 In both of his matches, Schultz had the honour of bowling with Shield legend Clarrie Grimmett.

 In 1939, he was back to his best for Norwood and kicked 98 goals for the season, with another 90 coming in 1940 when he was club captain.
 On both occasions he finished the year as the leading goal-kicker at Norwood.
 Despite his high numbers it still wasn't enough to top the league, with North Adelaide great Ken Farmer being in his prime.

 Schultz finally got the better of Farmer in 1940 when he kicked exactly 100 goals for the year and won the league's goal-kicking award.
 He reached the milestone in Norwood's round 13 clash but moments after kicking the two goals he required, had to be taken off the field with a severe knee injury which ended his career.
 Before the injury he had been on track to beat the then season record of 134 goals by Farmer.
-He was nonetheless the first ever Norwood player to kick a century of goals and it remained their highest season tally until Neville Roberts kicked 111 goals in 1983.
+He was nonetheless the first Norwood player to kick a century of goals and it remained their highest season tally until Neville Roberts kicked 111 goals in 1983.